Rudolph Valentino: Strike against Famous Players

-Other studios began courting him.
-Joseph Schenck was interested in casting his wife, Norma Talmadge, opposite Valentino in a version of Romeo and Juliet.
-June Mathis had moved to Goldwyn Pictures, where she was in charge of the Ben-Hur project, and interested in casting Valentino in the film.
-However, Famous Players exercised its option to extend his contract, preventing him from accepting any employment other than with the studio.
-By this point, Valentino was about $80,000 in debt.
-He filed an appeal, a portion of which was granted.
-Although he was still not allowed to work as an actor, he could accept other types of employment.
+Despite this, other studios expressed interest in Valentino.
+Joseph Schenck considered casting his wife, Norma Talmadge, opposite Valentino in a proposed adaptation of Romeo and Juliet, while June Mathis, then at Goldwyn Pictures, explored casting him in Ben-Hur.
+However, Famous Players–Lasky exercised its contractual option to extend Valentino's agreement, barring him from accepting employment with other studios.
+By this point, Valentino was reportedly about $80,000 in debt.
+He filed an appeal challenging the contract extension, which was partially granted.
+Although he was prohibited from working as an actor, the ruling allowed him to pursue other forms of employment.